spiedra/MVC-FrontController-Ajax/README.md

 # MVC-FrontController
-Basic use of MVC + FrontController in PHP
+Basic use of MVC + FrontController + Ajax in PHP